-Home aquariums can have a variety of problems to overcome, including the common parasite that causes saltwater ich, also known as "white spot disease."
-Caused by Cryptocaryon irritans, saltwater ich is easy to identify by the characteristic white spots, around 0.5 to 2.0 millimeters in size, that typically appear first on a fish's pectoral fins.
-However, the disease can affect a fish without spots being visible if it affects the lungs.
-If that's the case, the fish might show respiratory distress, lethargy, or irritation.
+Home aquariums can have a variety of problems to overcome, including the common parasite that causes saltwater ich, also known as white spot disease.
+Caused by a parasitic protozoa, Cryptocaryon irritans, saltwater ich is easy to identify by the characteristic white spots, around 0.5 to 1.0 millimeters in size, that typically appear on a fish's fins and skin.
+However, if the parasite only infests a fish's gills, the fin and skin spots may be lacking.
+In this instance, the main symptoms are respiratory distress, lethargy, and rapid breathing.

 The best ich treatment is copper-based medication.
-Before treating the tank, move the sick fish to a bare bottomed quarantine or treatment tank.
+Rather than treating the main aquarium, move the sick fish to a bare bottomed quarantine or treatment tank.
 This should be aerated and have the same water conditions as the main aquarium.

-Coppersafe from Fritz Aquatics Mardel treats freshwater and saltwater ich, along with other diseases including Velvet and additional parasites.
-However, because it is a copper-based treatment, made from chelated copper sulfate, invertebrates must be removed from the tank before using the product.
-Consider removing plants and snails, too, as the medication could be harmful to them, too.
+Mardel Coppersafe from Fritz Aquatics treats both freshwater and saltwater ich, along with other diseases, including Velvet (Oodinium) and other external parasites.
+However, because it is a copper-based treatment made from chelated copper sulfate, any invertebrates in your tank must be removed before using the product.
+Consider removing plants and snails, too, as the medication could be harmful to them, as well.

 Cupramine, a copper-based treatment from Seachem, treats not only saltwater ich, but also other ectoparasites in freshwater and saltwater tanks.
-An ionic medication (rather than chelated medication) it's non-acidic and doesn't contaminate the filter bed; however, invertebrates still need to be removed from the water before treating.
+An ionic copper medication, rather than chelated copper, it is non-acidic and doesn't damage the biofilter bacteria; however, invertebrates still need to be removed from the aquarium before treating.

-To use Cupramine, turn off UV filters and ozone filters, and remove chemical filtrations.
+To use Cupramine, turn off UV filters and ozone filters, and remove chemical filtration, such as activated carbon.
 For every 10.5 gallons of water, use 1 mL of treatment, and then wait 48 hours.
 Repeat the treatment, and leave at this concentration for 14 days.
-Test the water for copper levels before redosing.
+Test the water for copper levels before redosing the tank.

 If you need a copper-free treatment for saltwater ich, try RALLY from Ruby Reef.
 It's made from acriflavine, aminoacridine, and formalin, so it's not harmful to fish, invertebrates, or corals.
-However, it might not be the top treatment for C. Irritans, so you may need to combine it with an alternative treatment, such as KICK-ICH, also a copper-free treatment from Ruby Rally.
-It does, however, succeed at treating other external parasites, such as dinoflagellates and flukes.
+However, it might not be the top treatment for C. irritans, so you may need to combine it with an alternative treatment, such as KICK-ICH—another copper-free treatment from Ruby Reef.
+RALLY does, however, succeed at treating other external parasites, such as dinoflagellates and flukes.